 As climate change concerns continue to rise, we need to increase the uptake of renewable energy to help reduce the use of polluting fossil fuels.
-Art and creativity can work with renewable energy too and creative types are using innovation to contribute in their own way.
+Art and creativity can work with renewable energy, too, and creative types are using innovation to contribute in their own way.
 Of course, art is known as one of the oldest methods of gaining public interest.
-Each of the artists we’ve featured have used renewable energy sculptures to highlight the possibilities of renewable energy.
+Each of the artists we’ve featured has used renewable energy sculptures to highlight the possibilities of renewable energy.

 Below we highlight and celebrate some of the renewable energy sculptures that have caught our attention and interest.

 Former Apple and Sony designer, Ross Lovegrove, modeled this sculpture.
 He created it for the Museum for Angewandte Kunst (MAK) in Vienna.
 The solar tree provided street lighting powered entirely by the sun.
 The project aimed at incorporating design, nature, and art.

 Lovegrove designed the bright green stalks to bring nature into the grey sidewalks where the sculpture was placed.
 This sculpture served to demonstrate how we can use aesthetics to promote environmental science.
 MAK displayed the sculpture between 2006-2010.